catalyst-fp7/documents/interoperability/interoperability.md

 One safe route would have been to only deal with public forums, where there is no assumption of anonymity.
 That said, some of our communities are involved in ongoing discussions, and have not signed research agreements beforehand, and we have to do the best we can to guarantee their privacy against at least the most basic attempts at re-identification.

-To that purpose, the various platform should provide each tool they deal with pseudonymized data, that is data where the user identity is replaced by an opaque identity.
+To that purpose, the various platform should be able to provide each tool they deal with pseudonymized data, that is data where the user identity is replaced by an opaque identity.
 This conversion must have the following properties:

 1. It must be identity preserving, in that two ideas with the same author should be marked as belonging to the same pseudonym.